emnoigi1452/ForceSave/README.md

 - This project is made with experimental purposes
 - The finishing product may not work as anticipation
 - Use at your own risk.

+**P/S**
+- The configuration for this plugin is made for LuckyVN
+- Config.yml support will be made later